 In 1982, Governor John Spellman designated WCOG to serve as the region’s Metropolitan Planning Organization (MPO), the federally-recognized transportation policy board for the Bellingham Urbanized Area.
 With the passage of the Washington State Growth Management Act in 1990, WCOG was also designated as the Regional Transportation Planning Organization (RTPO) for all of Whatcom County.
 The MPO and RTPO are governed by a joint Transportation Policy Board which ensures that the region meets its obligations under the Growth Management Act as well as the transportation planning requirements of the U.S. Department of Transportation’s Federal Highway Administration and Federal Transit Administration.

-Other important WCOG activities include the International Mobility and Trade Corridor Program, which facilitates improved transportation and commerce in the Cascade Gateway region of Washington State and British Columbia; staffing and convening the Citizens’ Transportation Advisory Group, which provides the perspective of private citizens in the regional transportation policymaking process; operating the Whatcom Smart Trips and Safe Routes to School programs; and serving as administrator and fiscal agent for the Northwest Economic Council.
+Other important WCOG activities include the International Mobility and Trade Corridor Program, which facilitates improved transportation and commerce in the Cascade Gateway region of Washington State and British Columbia; staffing and convening the Citizens’ Transportation Advisory Group, which provides the perspective of private citizens in the regional transportation policymaking process; and operating the Whatcom Smart Trips program.

 The Whatcom Council of Governments proudly serves and works with the following jurisdictions and organizations: